 In addition to the OGRIP Council, an OGRIP Forum meets on a regular basis to discuss issues and initiatives that benefit GIS users throughout the State.
-Made up primarily of volunteers who share a common interest in the development of Geographic Information Systems (GIS) and use of geographic information in Ohio.
-These volunteers include representatives of several state agencies, local and regional governments, utilities, universities, private organizations and other interested individuals.
+Made up primarily of volunteers who share a common interest in the development of Geographic Information Systems (GIS) and use of geographic information in Ohio, the Forum include representatives of several state agencies, local and regional governments, utilities, universities, private organizations and other interested individuals.

 What does it do?